Japan preparing for unexpected after Kim's death

 Talks to normalise ties between Tokyo and Pyongyang have been halted for years with the issue of the Japanese abductees, an emotional subject in Japan, a major obstacle.

-Kim Jong-un, the youngest son of Kim Jong-il, was named by North Korea's official news agency KCNA as the "great successor" to his father.
-Little is known of Jong-un, who is believed to be in his late 20s and was appointed to senior political and military posts in 2010.
+Kim Jong-un, Kim Jong-il's youngest son, was named by North Korea's official news agency KCNA as the "great successor" to his father, but little is known of Jong-un, who is believed to be in his late 20s and was appointed to senior political and military posts in 2010.

 "However, there are still questions as to whether his successor will continue his father's dictatorship or whether he will change the country for its own sake."